saltstack-formulas/icinga2-formula/README.rst

 icinga2-formula
 ===============

-A salt formula that installs and configures icinga2, currently on Debian wheezy only.
+A salt formula that installs and configures icinga2, currently on Debian wheezy only, but other installation source can be easily added.
+Configuration via pillar currently for hosts and services only.

 .. note::